 Noveprim and the Laboratory Monkey Trade

 Noveprim is an also major monkey dealer.
 One that operates out of the Indian Ocean island of Mauritius.
-They trap wild monkeys and imprison them.
+They trap wild monkeys and also imprison them.
 All most upsettling on factory farms.
 Moreover to supply laboratories worldwide.
 ADI previously exposed similar brutal treatment and deprivation at Biodia.
 They are another monkey trader in Mauritius.
 For they also have revealed plans.
 More noteworthy to establish a Mauritian monkey farm in Labelle, Florida.

 Annually, more than 70,000 monkeys are used.
 That’s in experiments in the US.
 Especially with nearly 20,000 imported by international monkey traders.
 In addition, Mauritius is the second-largest monkey supplier to the US, after China.
 Thereby having sent nearly 3,000 monkeys in just one year.